 Private sector - Includes spending from private sources without distinguishing between public and private providers of goods and services.
-It includes out-of-pocket expenditures made by individuals for health care goods and services; the health insurance claims paid to individuals by commercial and not-for-profit insurance firms, as well as the cost of administering those claims; non-patient revenues received by health care institutions, such as donations and investment income; private spending on health-related capital construction and equipment; and health research funded by private sources.
+Therefore, publicly funded health services that are privately delivered are included in the public sector's health expenditures, rather than in the private sector's.
+It includes out-of-pocket expenditures made by individuals for health care goods and services; the health insurance claims paid to individuals by commercial and not-for-profit insurance firms, as well as the cost of administering those claims; non-consumption expenditure (non-patient revenues received by health care institutions, such as donations and investment income); private spending on health-related capital construction and equipment; and health research funded by private sources.